20kdc/gabien-common/una/INVOKE_INTERNALS.md

 * Endianness.
 * Number of GP registers.
 * Number of FP registers.
-* FP migration behavior (RV64 behaviour vs. the rest)
+* FP migration behavior.
+(RV64 behaviour vs. the rest)
+* Stack slot granularity.
+(For Apple, this is 1 byte; for other platforms this is the machine word size.)
+* If var-args are immediately shunted to stack.
+(For Apple, this is yes; everything else doesn't.)

 ## Invocation Itself